openzipkin/zipkin/zipkin-server/README.md

 dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
 Defaults to 0.75 (75%) set to >1 to disable. basePath | zipkin.ui.basepath | path prefix placed into the <base> tag in the UI HTML; useful when running behind a reverse proxy.
 Default "/zipkin" suggestLens | zipkin.ui.suggest-lens | When true, a button will appear on the navigation bar, when pressed switches to the Lens Ui (for Beta testing).
-Default true
+Default true useLens | zipkin.ui.use-lens | When true, disables the "classic UI" in favor of Lens.
+Irrelevant in zipkin-slim as it does not package the classic UI.
+Defaults to false.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.